-COVID-19 – A guide for patients at The Maitland Clinic
+COVID-19 Policy – A guide for patients at The Maitland Clinic

-The Maitland Clinic is now operating as a COVID-protected facility.
-In response to the COVID-19 outbreak, The Maitland Clinic temporarily closed on 23rd March 2020 in order to protect patients and staff and to comply with government guidelines.
-Current guidelines from Public Health England and medical bodies such as the International Society of Hair Restoration Surgery (ISHRS) have provided a clear framework on which we have been able to reopen The Maitland Clinic as a COVID-secure workplace and a COVID-protected medical facility.
+The Maitland Clinic is operating as a COVID-protected facility.
+Current government guidelines and those from medical bodies such as the International Society of Hair Restoration Surgery (ISHRS) have provided a clear framework on which we have been able to maintain The Maitland Clinic as a COVID-secure workplace and a COVID-protected medical facility.

 The ISHRS has helpfully outlined the following advice for patients when looking for a clinic.